Amanullah Khan: Early years

-Amanullah Khan was born on 1 June 1892, in Paghman near Kabul, Afghanistan.
-He was the favoured and the third son of the Emir Habibullah Khan.
+Amanullah Khan was born on 1 June 1892, in Paghman near Kabul, Afghanistan to a Pashtun family.
+He was the favoured and the third son of the Emir Habibullah Khan from his second wife.
 Amanullah was installed as the governor of Kabul, and was in control of the army and the treasury.
 He gained the allegiance of most of the tribal leaders.

 In February 1919, Emir Habibullah Khan went on a hunting trip to Afghanistan's Laghman Province.
-Among those in his retinue were his brother Nasrullah Khan, Habibullah's first son Inayatullah, and Habibullah's commander-in-chief Nadir Khan.
-On the evening of 20 February 1919, Habibullah was assassinated while in his tent by Shuja ul-Dawla (one of the pages who slept in his tent) on orders from his younger son, Amanullah, leaving Nasrullah as successor to the Afghan throne.
-Nasrullah at first refused to take the throne and declared his allegiance to Inayatullah, Habibullah's first born son.
-Inayatullah refused and said that his father had made Nasrullah the rightful heir and wanted him to become Emir.
+Among those in his retinue were his brother Nasrullah Khan, Habibullah's first son from his first wife Inayatullah, and Habibullah's commander-in-chief Nadir Khan.
+On the evening of 20 February 1919, Habibullah was shot in the head by an unknown assassin while sleeping in his tent.
+Amanullah Khan would later become king in March 1919, leaving Nasrullah as successor to the Afghan throne.
+Nasrullah at first refused to take the throne and declared his allegiance to his nephew Inayatullah, Habibullah's first-born son from his first wife.
+Inayatullah refused and said that his father had made his uncle Nasrullah the rightful heir and wanted him to become Emir.
 All the local tribespeople gave their allegiance to Nasrullah, who was a pious and religious man.

 The remainder of Habibullah's party journeyed southeast to Jalalabad, and on 21 February 1919 reached the city, where Nasrullah was declared Emir, supported by Habibullah's first son Inayatullah.